Line in the Sand Match: Essendon

-Tribunal outcomes
+Outcomes

-The Tribunal decisions were severe with five players suspended for a combined total of 16 matches and players involved in the melee fined a combined total of $70,700, the most from a single match in VFL/AFL history, and described by Tribunal Chairman Brian Collis, QC, as bringing "football into disrepute".
+The tribunal decisions were severe, with five players suspended for a combined total of 16 matches and players involved in the melee fined a combined total of $70,700.
+The fines total distributed was the most from a single match in VFL/AFL history, and was described by tribunal chairman Brian Collis QC as bringing "football into disrepute".

 Hawthorn

 Richard Vandenberg, Lance Picioane, Campbell Brown and Simon Beaumont were suspended for a combined total of 15 matches, and melee fines totalled $36,700:

 Essendon

 Justin Murphy was suspended for 1 match, and melee fines totalled $34,000: